How long is iddah for widows? Do older women need to observe iddah?

 What does iddah NOT involve

-Some cultures go far beyond this.
-They say she should cover up her mirrors, she should not comb her hair, take a shower, watch TV, or look out her window or receive visitors.
+Some cultures make the constraints on women excessive.
+They go far beyond the shariah.
+For instance, they say the widow should cover up her mirrors, she should not comb her hair, take a shower, watch TV, or look out her window or receive visitors.
 Such practices have been acquired from other cultures, and have no basis in Islam.
 This is maltreatment of women – then the widow might as well stop breathing!
 They might as well have buried her with her husband.
 This is too much.
-The poor woman is suffocated by culture.
+Women should not be oppressed or suffocated by culture.

 Can a widow leave her home during her iddah